LeadSpend/jquery-leadspendemail/README.md

 * id = "{id of your email input}-result" (or "" if ID was not set on your form)
 * class = "leadSpendEmail-result"

+Note: If a custom resultInputSuffix is used, "-result" will be replaced by it.

 Result Codes and What They Mean
 -------------------